mblayman/mattlayman.com/content/building-saas/2020-10-15-capped-social-network.md

 to build a social network
-with a capped number of connection in the hope that users would choice their connections based on people that they really care about.
+with a capped number of connection in the hope that users would choose their connections based on people that they really care about.
 To get that idea out of my head,